sensu/sensu-docs/content/sensu-go/5.2/_index.md

 **Get started now and feel the #monitoringlove:** [Learn Sensu Go][1].

 Sensu Go is the latest version of Sensu, written in Go and designed to be more portable, easier and faster to deploy, and (even more) friendly to containerized and ephemeral environments.
-For enterprise-class features and support, try [Sensu Enterprise][28].
+For enterprise-class features and support for Sensu Go, try [Sensu Enterprise][28].

 **Automate your monitoring workflows**: Limitless pipelines let you validate and correlate events, [mutate data formats][20], [send alerts][21], manage incidents, [collect and store metrics][22], and more.